 The Spanakopita was pure flaky deliciousness, heaven in a savory pastry!
 It was savory, yet not overpowering.

-My family would routinely make the best spanakopita.
+My family would routinely make spanakopita.
 It was a very involved task that involved cooking the onion and spinach together before sprinkling in the herbs and spices while you continue to slowly cook this mix.
 Then layer by layer, you would wrap this majestic mix with thin and delicate phyllo dough.. a very time-consuming preparation.